With more than 40+ VAPT tools available, our security experts handpicked the top 7 tools with different criterias.

 Today’s hackers and cyber-criminals are always on the prowl looking for potential vulnerabilities in the systems and applications.
-To combat this, very organization needs to periodically scan their IT assets for the security loopholes and potential vulnerabilities before a hacker tries to exploit them.
-This is done with the help of Vulnerability Assessment and Penetration testing (VAPT).
+To combat this, every organization needs to periodically scan its IT assets for the security loopholes and potential vulnerabilities before a hacker tries to exploit them.
+This is done with the help of Vulnerability Assessment and Penetration Testing (VAPT).
 VAPT is the process to ensure that all the vulnerabilities in a system or application are identified and reported on time with the help of open-sourced and commercial VAPT tools.

 A VAPT can be more complex and time-consuming to conduct.
 With so much information available in the market about different VAPT products or service offerings, selecting the right VAPT tool or solution for your organization can be challenging.

 In this blog, we’ll discuss all the VAPT tools, what does they do, and things to check before buying them.
 And at the end, we’ll mention the top 7 VAPT tools you can use to conduct a vulnerability assessment and penetration testing for your IT hardware, software, networks, and applications.

 What are VAPT Tools?

 A VAPT tool (vulnerability assessment and penetration tool) is an automated tool that is used to scan for vulnerabilities by performing a vulnerability assessment and then leveraging those vulnerabilities to gain access to a network.

 A VAPT tool can help you save time on your pentest by combining the two processes into one and save you money by buying a one-off tool rather than a separate vulnerability assessment and penetration testing.
 VAPT tools are designed to be used by security professionals to demonstrate the security posture of an organization.